nasa/isaac/dense_map/geometry_mapper/readme.md

 camera images, also the camera poses and intrinsics information, which is done as follows:

     rosbag record /hw/depth_haz/points                           \
-      /hw/cam_sci /sim/sci_cam/pose /sim/sci_cam/info
+      /hw/cam_sci/compressed /sim/sci_cam/pose /sim/sci_cam/info

 It is good to check for the precise name of the camera image topic.
-The above pattern normally holds true, and certainly so for nav_cam and sci_cam, but note that for haz_cam it is named:
+For haz cam the image topic will be instead:

     /hw/depth_haz/extended/amplitude_int

+For nav cam, the image topic will be:

+    /hw/cam_nav

+and the same convention is followed for the rest of the cameras.

 If desired to record data for many cameras, these topics must be specified for each of them.

-The simulator supports other cameras as well, including ``acoustics_cam`` and ``heat_cam``.
+For example, for ``heat_cam`` add the lines:

+      /hw/cam_heat /sim/heat_cam/pose /sim/heat_cam/info

+to the ``rosbag record`` command.

 The robot can be told to move around by either running a plan, or by sending it a move command, such as: